VISA2270 International Studio for Arts and Culture

 This is a unique cultural program which introduces language, history, contemporary and traditional visual art practices and techniques in a studio setting and in the field.
 Students are mentored to creatively engage with, record, and process culture.
 Students are taught and use drawing intensively to record day-to-day activities and events.
 They also learn to use their smartphones for digital photography, video and graphic processes.
 The smartphone is a powerful tool in this unit.
 These academic, observational and recording strategies equip students with a skill set with which they can creatively engage with cultures and workplaces around the globe.

 - Students are able to (1) demonstrate sensitive and creative recording of culture, including day-to-day activities, sites, objects, ceremonies and performances of cultural or spiritual importance; (2) demonstrate cultural responsibility and ethical manners in the pursuit of field work as required; (3) deliver a folio of work that documents and responds to the unique experience, environment spirituality and culture of Bali; and (4) demonstrate basic Bahasa language skills to engage with community.

-- Typically this unit is assessed in the following ways: (1) visual essay (reports); (2) visual diary; and (3) group project.
+- Indicative assessments in this unit are as follows: (1) visual essay (reports); (2) visual diary; and (3) group project.
 Further information is available in the unit outline.